moizrizvi/moizrizvi.github.io/_posts/2016-01-24-Week-1-Update.md

 ## 3. What will you do next week?

 Next week we'll get started on the first project and learn more about software engineering patterns in Python.

+My general experience in the class has been very good so far.
+I particularly enjoy the fact that it's only one hour long so I can actually maintain a good level of concertation throughout the class period.
+I like that were using GitHub and Travis CI, mostly things that I already know how to use but would like to know more about.

+My tip of the week is Sublime Text has some pretty sweet themes.
+If you have the package manager on Sublime, you can download some pretty nice ones.
+[Here](https://github.com/kenwheeler/brogrammer-theme) is the one I'm currently using.